HailinWei98/SCREE/README.md

 	devtools

 ## Installation of SCREE
-Before installation and operation of SCREE, you should install cellranger (for scRNA-seq based data) or cellranger-atac (scATAC-seq based data) first to make sure that SCREE can perform alignment and quantification accurately.
+Before installation and operation of SCREE, you should install <a href="https://support.10xgenomics.com/single-cell-gene-expression/software/overview/welcome">cellranger</a> (for scRNA-seq based data) and <a href="https://support.10xgenomics.com/single-cell-atac/software/overview/welcome">cellranger-atac</a> (for scATAC-seq based data) first to make sure that SCREE can perform alignment and quantification accurately.

+	conda install -c hailinwei scree

+If you only need the preprocess function, you can install SCREE via the pre-process/setup.py, which will not install the depend packages.

+	cd SCREE/pre-process
+	python setup.py install

 ## Installation of R package
 	$ R